Mortgage related questions

 What does my life insurance policy cover me for?

-You can find out what you're covered for in the policy conditions that you received when you first took out the policy.
+Your policy conditions and policy schedule documents will explain what you're covered for.
+These will have been sent to you when you first took out your policy.
 If your policy is available in MyAviva, you can log in or register and check your cover details there.

 If you're not sure please contact us